Slovenia opposition seeks referendum on scheme to avert bailout

 "The referendum is the last opportunity to stop the government's irrational suggestions," it said.

-Slovenian banks, mostly state-owned, are nursing about 6.5 billion euros ($8.4 billion) of bad loans, amounting to some 18 percent of the small euro zone economy's annual output.
+Slovenian banks, mostly state-owned, are nursing about 6.5 billion euros $8.4 billion (5.2 billion pounds) of bad loans, amounting to some 18 percent of the small euro zone economy's annual output.

 Jansa, who took office in February, cancelled a news conference called for 11 a.m.
 (0900 GMT) on Wednesday saying he wanted to wait for a formal confirmation that the opposition demands were legal, the government's press office said.